 That sounds reasonable and well thought out, but it’s a misleading, sugarcoated description of what it really does.
 Critical Theory is Cultural Marxism in disguise.
-Cultural Marxists learned how to utilize legitimate issues, in order to manipulate the masses into cooperation with the incoherent, illogical ideologies.

 Just as Marx divided people along class lines, as victims and their oppressors, the goal of Critical Theory is to create victims out of racial minorities, immigrants, homosexuals, women and pit one group against another to achieve political power.

 Behind the banner of Critical Theory, Cultural Marxism is taught in higher education, sometimes under the labels “social sciences”, or “cultural studies”.
 There are entire academic departments at universities, dedicated to it.

 Critical Theory is an incoherent, illogical ideology, but cultural Marxists learned how to deceive it’s students and use legitimate issues, in order to manipulate the masses into cooperation.

 Cultural Marxism is the source of identity politics, and political correctness, that has divided the United States.
 It is why so many young Americans hate their country and why so many support socialism and communism today.